prathameshThakur/DSApython/stack/README.md

 ### <a name='exp-string'></a> Explanation

-Let’s discuss the reverse_string function in the code above.
-The for loop on line 3 iterates over input_str and pushes each character on to stack.
-Then we initialize rev_str as an empty string.
-We pop off all the elements from the stack and append them to rev_str one by one on line 7 until the stack becomes empty and terminates the while loop on line 6.
-We return the rev_str on line 9.
+Let’s discuss the `reverse_string` function in the code above.
+The for loop iterates over `input_str` and pushes each character on to `stack`.
+Then we initialize `rev_str` as an empty string.
+We pop off all the elements from the stack and append them to `rev_str` one by one until the stack becomes empty and terminates the while loop.
+We return then `rev_str`.

 Easy, right?
 You can test your understanding and skills in the exercise in the next lesson.